Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_06_reading_tei.md

 3. Next we will add real code to our module to find and return the actual story we requested, as the raw TEI XML.

 While our edition may want to make raw TEI XML available to users, that won’t be the default reading view, and the next steps will involve transforming the TEI XML for a single story into HTML, so that we can embed it inside a header, navigation bar, and other boilerplate and style it with CSS.
 We’ll save that for the next lesson; for now our goal will be to work up to returning just the requested raw TEI XML.

+We have removed the XQuery that we used in an earlier lesson to list documents according to the first letter of the title.
+The starting app for this lesson also contains the (temporarily invalid) beginnings of a *controller.xql* file, which we will repair during the lesson.

 ## About development